How to Start a Handbell Choir (with Zero Experience)

 Who will play in your group?
 Adults, youth, older children, mixed ages?
 If you're interested in creating an intergenerational group, I'd recommend inviting 3rd graders and up.

-Plan for one rehearsal a week—that’s how most churches do it.
-An hour would be great if you could swing it, but 45 minutes works just fine.
+Plan for one rehearsal a week—that’s how most people do it.
+An hour would be great, but 45 minutes works fine, too.

 Setting Up + Learning How to Ring